j0Shi82/last-war-manager/README.md

   - Callback button added to the fleet pages
   - Buttons to bulk add ships to fleets
   - Ability to store last used coords
-  - While sending fleets, you can choose a return time and the script automatically adjusts speeds
+  - While sending fleets, you can choose the arrival and return time and the script automatically adjusts speeds
   - Save raid priorities (premium only feature)
 - **TRADE**
    - Ability to store last used coords